dotchain/dot/README.md

 value.
 It captures insert,  delete and replace in one operation.

-This probably better mimics what text editors do and a benefit of such high granularity edits is that when two users edit the same text, so long as they don't directly touch the same characters, the edits will merge quite cleanly.
+This probably better mimics what text editors do and a benefit of such high granularity edits is that when two users edit the same text, the edits will merge quite cleanly so long as they don't directly touch the same characters.

 ```go example.global
 func SpliceDescription(t *TodoListStream, index, offset, count int, replacement string) {